mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters-on-linux.md

 However, after running the command above, I realized that the Rails gem version installed on my host wasn't new enough to recognize the _- -api_ option.

-So, the result was a new ordinary Rails project saved in a directory names _- -api_.
+So, the result was a new ordinary Rails project saved in a directory named _- -api_.

 # The Problem